 IN THE WILD

 The leaf scorpionfish are usually found in crevices on larger rocks or coral bommies containing caves.
-The caves usually contain large numbers of small nocturnal fish that move around the area.
+The caves usually contain large numbers of small nocturnal fish such as sweepers and cardinalfish that move around the area.
 These make easy prey for the Leaf Scorpionfish.
 The leaf scorpionfish usually wedges its self into a spot and then rhythmically sways from side to side with the surge.

 Despite their often vivid coloration they are not always that easy to spot and their camouflage is very effective.
 They tend to move by hopping or walking with their fins rather than swimming and because of their shape are not strong swimmers.
 Once their prey is within range they jump or hop towards it, sucking it into their mouths.